Gate Card Review 2026: US Visa, USDC and Physical Card

 Cons

-- Watch: Eligibility is limited by country and compliance status
+- Watch: Eligibility is limited to select US states and verified individual accounts

 - Watch: Public fee details are not fully transparent